AmraniCh/php-elearning-platform/README.md

-# e-learning-platform-plain-php
+# PHP E-Learning Platform

-A web application allows sharing files &amp; important dates between students and their teachers (Old school project - PFE 2019).
+A simple PHP e-learning platform for sharing files and important dates between students and teachers (PFE 2019).